DINKIN/TMSuino/README.md

 This projects' focus is on the second point: Drastically cutting down costs.

 This is achieved using an Arduino UNO as the main driver module.
-Overall cost of parts is below 63 Euros ($75 as of August 2017).
+Overall cost of parts is below 63 Euros ($75 as of August 2017), but shipping increases that to about 100,- Euros/Dollars.

 The device requires no soldering, tools needed are a pair of scissors and a measuring tape / ruler / yardstick.